Biology 308

 Please remember that the material and papers covered in each review will vary between years.
 Old reviews should be used as general guidelines for the types of questions that may be included.

-Cumulative final exam 'pre-questions'-- Pre-questions are made available on Monday Nov 27th.
+Cumulative final exam 'pre-questions'-- Pre-questions are made available the Monday after Thanksgiving break.
 A subset of those questions will appear on the final exam.
 You may use any resources to prepare.
 Get together in study groups.
 Use your text.
 Use your time wisely and make sure you understand the material.
-For the actual final exam, you may NOT use any prewritten answers or outside material --only the information contained within your head.

-Final Exam -- The structure of the final exam is intended to help you reinforce course material so that you will remember the concepts far beyond this semester (rather than an info-purge on Dec 17th).
-The exam will be provided as two separate files: a cumulative portion containing a subset of the prequestions you were provided on Nov 30th and a 'Fourth review' portion covering Case Study 3.
-Together the two parts are as long (in time required and number of points) as one of the other midterm reviews.
-Both parts of the final will be emailed to you on Dec 10th.
+Final Exam --The final exam has an atypical structure that is intended to help you reinforce course material so that you will remember the concepts far beyond this semester, rather than an info-purge on Dec 15th.
+The exam will be provided as two separate files: a cumulative portion containing a subset of the prequestions you were provided (verbatim, no tricks) and a 'Third review' portion covering Case Study 3.
+This is not an uber exam--the two parts, together, are as long in time required and number of points as one of the other midsemester exams.
+Both parts of the final will be emailed to you during optional days.
 Both parts must be completed without the use of any prewritten or outside material.
 You may complete one part, turn it in, and then study for and take the other part.
-Both parts must be turned in before 11am on Monday Dec 17th.
+Both parts must be turned in before noon on the Monday of exam week.

 Send comments, questions, and suggestions to: kabernd@davidson.edu